-If you were injured because you used an unreasonably dangerous medical device or pharmaceutical drug, you may be able to file a product liability case against the manufacturer to pursue compensation for your losses.
+If you were injured because you used an unreasonably dangerous medical device or pharmaceutical drug, a product liability lawyer can assist you in bringing a case against the manufacturer to pursue compensation for your losses.
 To recover under a theory of strict liability, as opposed to negligence or breach of warranty, you would need to prove that an unreasonably dangerous flaw in the product caused your injuries and that the flaw existed at the time the item left the manufacturer's control.
 Both the consumer who was using the product and the use to which the item was being put must be reasonably foreseeable to recover damages.

 Medical malpractice occurs when a health care professional or institution breaches the applicable standard of care while treating a patient, thereby causing an injury or death.
 The relevant standard of care is the accepted set of practices or standards used by other specialists in the field when treating a similar patient in a similar context.
 It is usually necessary to retain an expert to provide testimony on how the standard of care was breached and how the breach resulted in the patient’s injuries.

 One widespread way in which a doctor may breach the professional standard of care is by failing to properly diagnose a patient.
 A misdiagnosis such as a false positive can impose significant costs on an individual who seeks treatment for a condition from which he or she does not suffer.
 Perhaps even more harmful are misdiagnoses in which a doctor fails to identify the patient’s condition, causing it to worsen because treatment did not begin as soon as it should have.